 “Wachet Auf, Ruft Uns Die Stimme,” by J.S.
 Bach

-the Trill
+the Trill/Oscillator

 “A Modern Major General,” by Gilbert & Sullivan, with new lyrics by Randy Rainbow